OsmondOlive/bioflowhub/_posts/2026-04-14-immune-system.md

 ---

+## Chronic Inflammation: Why It Matters More Than Acute Illness

+Most people think about immune function in terms of acute illness: catching a cold, fighting off a flu, recovering from an infection.
+These visible battles are the ones that drive supplement sales.
+But the more consequential threat is the invisible one.

+Chronic low-grade inflammation operates below the threshold of symptoms for years or decades.
+The immune system remains in a partially activated state, producing cytokines and other inflammatory mediators that slowly damage blood vessel walls, impair insulin signaling, disrupt neuronal function, and promote cellular mutations.
+By the time a cardiovascular event, a diabetes diagnosis, or a cancer appears, the inflammatory groundwork has often been laid over a very long time.

+The primary drivers of chronic inflammation are not infections.
+They are lifestyle factors: poor sleep, sedentary behavior, excess visceral fat, ultra-processed food consumption, chronic psychological stress, and smoking.
+Each of these activates NF-kB, the master regulatory switch for inflammation, through slightly different pathways but with the same downstream result: persistent signaling that the immune system should stay on alert.

+This framing matters because it shifts the target.
+The question is not just "how do I avoid getting sick this winter?"
+It is "what is my chronic inflammatory state doing to my biology over decades?"
+The interventions that address this question overlap considerably with the ones that support acute immune function, but the urgency and the reasoning are different.

+---

 ## What Actually Supports Immune Function

 **Vitamin D** functions as a hormone, not a simple vitamin, with receptors on virtually every immune cell type.
 Deficiency impairs both innate and adaptive immunity and is associated with increased susceptibility to respiratory infections.
 An estimated 1 billion people worldwide are deficient, many without knowing it.
 The vitamin D receptor is expressed in B cells, T cells, macrophages, and dendritic cells, meaning that adequate status touches nearly every layer of the immune response simultaneously.